mr-cyril1/odin-recipes/README.md

 The Recipie project is a reflection of my dedication  to learning and a covering to my skills as a wed developer, might look like a small deal though ut i know the odds i had to pass through to get to this classified little mile stone.
 Hopefully i'll do more and be one of the greatest in the coming years.

-The Recipie project is a little html project that descipes my favourite dish with the steps in an orderly format
+The Recipie project is a little html project that descipes my favourite dish with the steps in an orderly format.